John Knowles: A Separate Peace

 A Separate Peace was first published in London by Secker and Warburg in 1959.
 Published in New York in 1960 by Macmillan, it is his most celebrated work.

 The novel is based upon Knowles's experiences at Phillips Exeter Academy.
-The Devon School, the book's setting, is a thinly-veiled fictionalization of Exeter, with both campus and town easily recognizable.
-Although the plot is not autobiographical, elements of the novel stem from personal experience, including Knowles's membership in a secret society and his sustaining of a foot injury while he jumped from a tree during society exercises.
+The Devon School, the book's setting, is a thinly veiled fictionalization of Exeter, with both campus and town easily recognizable.
+Although the plot is not autobiographical, elements of the novel stem from personal experience, including Knowles's membership in a secret society and his suffering a foot injury while he jumped from a tree during society exercises.
 In his essay "A Special Time, A Special Place," Knowles wrote, "The only elements in A Separate Peace which were not in that summer were anger, violence, and hatred.
 There was only friendship, athleticism, and loyalty."

 The secondary character Finny (Phineas) is the friend of the main character Gene.
 Knowles has stated that he modeled Finny on David Hackett from Milton Academy, whom he met when both attended a summer session at Phillips Exeter Academy.
 Hackett was a friend of Robert F. Kennedy under whom he later served in the US Justice Department.
 A student, Phineas Sprague, lived in the same dormitory as Knowles during the summer session of 1943 and may have inspired the character's name.

-In his memoir Palimpsest, Gore Vidal acknowledged that he and Knowles concurrently attended Phillips Exeter Academy with Vidal two years ahead.
-Vidal stated that Knowles told him that the character Brinker was based on him.
+In his memoir Palimpsest, Gore Vidal acknowledged that he and Knowles simultaneously attended Phillips Exeter Academy, though Vidal was two years ahead of Knowles.
+Vidal stated that Knowles told him the character Brinker was based on him.
 "We have been friends for many years now," Vidal said, "and I admire the novel that he based on our school days, A Separate Peace."